 Introducing STAUFF (SEA) Pte.
-Ltd. based in Singapore as the new regional hub for STAUFF products and services in South-East Asia
+Ltd. in Singapore as the new regional contact point for STAUFF products and services in South East Asia

 We are pleased to officially announce the opening of STAUFF (SEA) Pte.
 Ltd. based in Singapore.
 The company was incorporated on 22 June 2021 and is now fully operational with extensive stocks since the beginning of December 2021.

 With its young, competent and highly motivated team, STAUFF Singapore will serve as the new regional hub for STAUFF products and services in South-East Asia.